eficode-academy/istio-katas/02-deployment-patterns.md

 * The match field is quite powerful

+* The order in which you update DestinationRules and VirtualServices is important

 * You should always provide a default route when using a match

 * The **application** MUST propagate the headers in order for the virtual